 There are audits from 2019 that are still pending conclusion.
 In some cases a physical verification of NCs should have been done to close the NCs and finally award the certificate.
 Would it be possible to do a remote verification of proper closure of NCs?

 It is possible for the CB to carry out remote verification of corrective actions to close an NC, if the member is able to send good evidence of closure also online.
 We do realize that in some cases it will be almost impossible to check all aspects of the closure for example if worker interviews were required.
 In these cases we will have to allow the CB to make the best decision with regards to whether or not the member should receive the certificate based on the information they can gather.
 However in ALL cases, the CB still needs to check these NCs onsite as soon as possible once travel bans have been lifted.
-If at that stage there is evidence that the NCs were not properly closed, this will still serve as a binding part of the audit and the certificate will be suspended or cancelled in line with the normal RA/UTZ procedure.
+If at that stage there is evidence that the NCs were not properly closed, this will still serve as a binding part of the audit and the certificate will be suspended or cancelled in line with the normal Rainforest Alliance/UTZ procedure.

 UTZ Chain of Custody

 In 2.5.3.a. – it states that the first audit should shall be conducted no later than 4 months after the SCA has received their first purchase of UTZ product.
 SCAs may not sell UTZ product until they have received a valid certificate.

 In this instance if the 4 months will now expire and no physical audit can take place, the same rule applies as for small volume operators that have now passed the minimum threshold.
 In other words CBs can perform a desk audit for these companies.
 Once the travel restrictions are lifted and an onsite audit can be performed again, the CB will need to verify the audit findings onsite.

 Do we have the right to deny remote audits (ChoC) and rather go for extensions until an onsite audit is possible again?